 In its capacity-building push, the AU should champion a continent-wide standard, linking corporate incentives more directly to the contributions corporates make to skills development.
 To complement this, it will need to map repositories of technical knowledge on, for example, linkages, mineral geoscience and information systems.
 This will be necessary if it is to devise workable action plans aimed at augmenting Africa’s pool of qualified technical personnel.

-Recent developments, including the global commodity price fall, indicate that the AU will need to shift to a broader conception of sustainable extractive governance and occupy a more central role in thought leadership on sustainability in Africa.
+Recent developments, including the global commodity price fall, indicate that the AU will need to shift to a broader conception of sustainable extractives governance and occupy a more central role in thought leadership on sustainability in Africa.
 In short, it will need to frame its extractive policies more comprehensively.
-It could do so by directly relating its work on mining to sustainable energy; by stimulating infrastructure planning on the basis of sound economic value chains analyses; and by catalysing skills development — and similar activities — through linkages with manufacturing and processing.
+It could do so by directly relating its work on mining to sustainable energy by stimulating infrastructure planning on the basis of sound economic value chains analyses, and catalysing skills development — and similar activities — through linkages with manufacturing and processing.

 Within this expanded sustainability focus, the AU will also need to exercise a stronger political coordinating role, helping to synchronise disparate efforts, including those of technical implementing partners such as the AfDB, which already leads strongly on energy and climate finance.
 Finally, the AU must better influence, leverage and domesticate rival — often externally inspired — initiatives, including those of the global Extractive Industries Transparency Initiative and the Natural Resource Charter, if it is to shift Africa meaningfully onto a path of structural economic transformation.